dadrasarmin/rnaseq_quantification_kallisto_pipeline/demo/Demo.md

 ```
 wget -i download_links.txt
 ```
 Do not forget that this will occupy a huge part of your storage space, so if you do not have enough space please make the list shorter.
-I provided a study design file in this folder as well, `study_design.txt`, which can be used to investigate the metadata that is available for each sample.
+I provided a study design file in this folder as well, `study_design.tsv`, which can be used to investigate the metadata that is available for each sample.
 I picked many samples because of two reasons.
 First, I want to show that this pipeline is very good at scaling analysis if you have good infrastructure available.
 Second, because I want to build on top of the results of this project to make tutorials for differential gene expression analysis, co-expression network analysis, and exploratory data analysis.
 For the co-expression network analysis, we need to have at least 20 samples.
 For the rest, we could use only 6 (or more).
 It is around 118G

 ## Set the stage